mjpolifka/satisfactory-tools/readme.md

 - is there a way to make this callable as an api without decoupling the templates?
     - if not, start considering when is a good time to refactor this into frontend/backend

+### Thoughts
+- if I create an "order" column in the Ingredients in db, I can choose how they appear

 ### Complete
 - ~~Homepage (components/index.html | components.py/index) should group components by where they're made~~